dminhk/amazon-lp-mcp-server/README.md

 The server uses the following data sources:

 - `amazon-lp.json` - Contains all Amazon Leadership Principles and their descriptions
-- `transcripts.json` - Contains the video transcripts for each leadership principle
+- `transcripts.json` - Contains Andy Jassy's video transcripts for each leadership principle

 ## Development